The 42 Best Christmas Light Shows That Will Totally Wow You in 2025

 Learn More

 Some of the largest and most spectacular holiday displays in the country are found in Wake County, North Carolina.
-This particular two-hour, family-friendly trolley tour—based on Christmas Vacation, one of the funniest Christmas movies of all time—will take you through downtown Raleigh before heading to the ‘burbs to see dozens of hilarious and over-the-top Christmas light displays at local homes.
+This group offers family-friendly trolley tours and will take you through downtown Raleigh before heading to the ‘burbs to see dozens of hilarious and over-the-top Christmas light displays at local homes.
 Clark Griswold himself would be impressed!

 Learn More